simplifier-ag/docker-compose/README.md

 11. Login with admin/admin
 ... and change your admin password

-12. Register on your Community Page
+12. Register on our Community Page

 https://community.simplifier.io/